 Priority Goals

-Below is the list of NCACC’s top five legislative goals for 2020-2021 as determined at the Legislative Goals Conference.
+Below is the list of NCACC’s top legislative goals for 2023-2024 as determined at the Legislative Goals Conference.

 Seek legislation, funding, and other efforts to expand digital infrastructure/broadband capability to the unserved and under-served areas and residents of the state.